 Consider leadership as a core value at Loyola through a week of activities in November, known as Leadership Week.
 Learn more about leadership and broaden your understanding of what it means to lead and follow at Loyola and beyond graduation.
 Also, check out leadership opportunities at the Leadership Fair.

 Any Loyola student can register for the Greyhound Leadership Summit (GLS) at the end of Leadership Week.
 This one-day conference features workshops, presentations and discussions among faculty, staff, and students with varied levels of leadership experience and knowledge.
 Emerging and current student leaders are highly encouraged to register to improve their leadership and the communities around them.

 This year the Summit will be on Saturday, November 17th from 8:30 a.m. until 3:00 p.m.
-Online Registration is available from Monday, October 1st until Thursday, November 1st (or until the program is at capacity).
-If registration is full, submit your name on our waitlist.
+Online registration is no longer available at this time.

 Interested in presenting a breakout session or facilitating a roundtable discussion?
 Email email@example.com for more information.

 Through Student Leadership Corps (SLC), commit to develop leadership skills and potential.
 Gain a deeper knowledge of yourself and others, and learn how to positively contribute to leadership in the organizations and communities to which you belong.
 Through weekly group meetings, mentorship, and reflection, learn how to develop and practice leadership.
 First-year students or sophomores are eligible to apply in March to be considered for participation in the fall semester of their sophomore or junior year.

 Online applications for Fall 2019 will be available before Spring Break and will close on Wednesday 3/27.